aergoio/ARC2NFT/factory/README.md

 ./build.sh
 ```

-Then deploy the generated `output.lua` to the desired blockchain network.
+Then deploy the generated `ARC2-Factory.lua` to the desired blockchain network.